Jia7777777/Java_project_1/README.md

 ### Questions and Answers
 - What will the application do?
 It lets you enter information about courses in university.
-Information might be different course names, course sizes or course professors.
+Information might be different course names, course times, course professors or course sizes.
 It will produce a list of courses that fit requirements.
 - Who will use it?
 University students!